iKemo-io/the-markdown-editor/README.md

 **⌨️ Keyboard Shortcuts**
 Built-in productivity shortcuts including `Cmd/Ctrl + K` for links, `Cmd/Ctrl + F` for search, plus all standard Monaco Editor commands for efficient editing.

-**📋 One-Click HTML Export**
+**📋 One-Click Copy**
-Copy rendered HTML to your clipboard instantly — perfect for publishing to blogs, CMSs, or documentation platforms.
+Copy your Markdown content to clipboard instantly — perfect for backing up or sharing your work.

 **💾 Auto-Save**
 Your work is automatically saved to browser local storage.
 Close the tab, restart your browser, or experience a crash — your content is always preserved.